Last Call

-He left messages while I was at work, like,
+He left messages while I was at work:

 tiny galley kitchen, the smell of the neighbor's roast rising,